-Constable Selection System (CSS) Frequently Asked Questions
+Constable Selection System (CSS)

 Policing as a profession is one of the most demanding yet rewarding careers in the world.
 As a police officer in Ontario, you will be given responsibility for public safety, the protection of property, and the maintenance of social order.
 Below are some answers to some of the frequently asked questions.

-1. What is the process to begin the certificate as a new applicant? |
+1. What is the process to begin the Certificate as a new applicant? |

-When you purchase the Full Ontario Association of Chiefs of Police (OACP) Certificate package, you will be provided with a series of emails containing several attachments that will outline instructions for your next steps to receive your certificate.
+When you purchase the full Ontario Association of Chiefs of Police (OACP) Certificate package, you will be provided with a series of emails containing several attachments that will outline instructions for your next steps to receive your Certificate.
 After submitting your signed Consent and Release form via email as required in Part A, you can expect to receive another email with a registration link to complete the online Sigma Survey for Police Officers assessment and personality assessment.
 These assessments have no pass/fail components and are designed to be accessible to all applicants.
 You have six months to write the online assessments from the purchase date according to your schedule, whenever is convenient to you.
 We include study material in the Part B and Part C email package to help you prepare for what to expect on the assessments.
 This package can also be downloaded for free from our website, under “Constable Selection System & Forms” under the menu.
 After we receive your assessment results, we will process your certificate and you can expect to receive it within one to two weeks via email.
 After you receive your certificate, you may submit it along with your application (including your completed medical package and fitness log) to the police service(s) you wish to apply to.
 Please inquire with the police service(s) you apply to if they have any further fitness testing later in the hiring process. |

 2. Is my Applicant Testing Services (ATS) Certificate of Results considered valid? |

 So long as your PATI and BPAD components are consecutively valid, you are not required to purchase the OACP Certificate package and may continue to use your ATS Certificate of Results until one or both components expire.
 As part of our current process, the PREP is no longer required at the pre-screening stage.
 However, the PREP will be part of the hiring process further into recruitment.
 It is important to take your physical preparation seriously, therefore it begins at the pre-hiring stage through the completing of fitness logs.
 You will only be required to complete the fitness log as per the fitness log guide which can be downloaded for free on our website at: www.oacpcertificate.ca.
 This can be found in the “Constable Selection System and Forms” page.
 You will then submit it alongside your application to the service(s) you are interested in applying to.
 Please inquire with the police service(s) you apply to if they have any further fitness testing later in the hiring process.
 The written communication test is no longer required as part of the certificate as there is no relevant component that is tested with the new process.
 Please note that once either or both of your PATI/BPAD components expire, you will be required to purchase the full OACP Certificate package for $250 before tax, should you wish to maintain its validity.
-The medical components are still considered valid up until the marked expiry date on your ATS Certificate and can be used in place of our medical examination package when submitting your application to the police service(s) of your choice. |
+The medical components are still considered valid up until the marked expiry date on your ATS Certificate and can be used in place of our medical examination package when submitting your application to the police service(s) of your choice |

 3. How do I renew my OACP Certificate? |